What is Pleiotropy in Genetics?

 The genes which are affected by human genetic disorders are mostly pleiotropic.
 For example, a person with a hereditary disorder known as Marfan syndrome could have a set of unrelated symptoms that involve the following:

-Heart problems that include aorta, large blood vessels that carry blood away from the heart, ruptures.
+- Heart problems that include the aorta, large blood vessels that carry blood away from the heart, ruptures.